pingcap/docs/quick-start-with-tidb.md

 - The `root` user and its password is required
 - [Stop the firewall service of the target machine](/check-before-deployment.md#check-and-stop-the-firewall-service-of-target-machines), or open the port needed by the TiDB cluster nodes
-- Currently, the TiUP cluster supports deploying TiDB on the x86_64 (AMD64) and ARM architectures:
+- Currently, TiUP supports deploying TiDB on the x86_64 (AMD64 and ARM) architectures:

     - It is recommended to use CentOS 7.3 or later versions on AMD64
     - It is recommended to use CentOS 7.6 1810 on ARM